cctv2206/pre-trip-driver-identification/README.md

 Added Matlab program for reading data from csv file, plotting data, feature extraction and parsing data.

+=== 03/30/2016 ===

+Added Matlab programs for identifing drivers using neural network pattern recognition and SVM.

 ==================

 Will be updated.